umangag07/Devops-basics/Articles.md

-# This file will contains links to the articles realted to Devops technologies.
+# This file will contains links to the articles realted to Devops.